 “Modern recruiters make the company’s talents brand come to life through the candidate’s experience and interactions with them.”

 Candidate experience is the reaction a job seeker has about an organization’s job application process.
-A good candidate experience captures how candidate feel about your company after they see how you treat job applicants.
+A good candidate experience captures how candidates feel about your company after they see how you treat job applicants.
 Crafting a good candidate experience involves a mindset shift that focuses on respecting candidates’ time and designing your candidate experience to be as painless as possible.

 In short, it’s the collective results of all engagements and interactions that have the candidates during the marketing and hiring process.